curium-rp/LocalReader-Plus/README.md

    > pip install

+---
-# this is what needed to do for KOKORO model for run on GPU for NVIDIA WINDOWS
+# this is what needed to do for KOKORO model for run on GPU for NVIDIA on WINDOWS

    install **cuda v12 [https://developer.nvidia.com/cuda-12-8-0-download-archive](https://developer.nvidia.com/cuda-12-8-0-download-archive)**